intel-analytics/BigDL-2.x/docs/docs/APIGuide/Models/text-matching.md

 For classification, the last layer will be sigmoid and the output will be the probability between 0 and 1 indicating whether text1 is related to text2 and you are recommended to use 'binary_crossentropy' as loss for binary classification.
 Default mode is 'ranking'.

-See [here](https://github.com/intel-analytics/analytics-zoo/tree/master/zoo/src/main/scala/com/intel/analytics/zoo/examples/qaranker) for the Scala example that trains the KNRM model on WikiQA dataset.
+See [here](https://github.com/intel-analytics/analytics-zoo/tree/master/zoo/src/main/scala/com/intel/analytics/zoo/examples/qaranker) for the Scala example that trains a KNRM model on WikiQA dataset.

 **Python**